Certified Graph Unlearning: Empirical Aspect of Certified Graph Unlearning

 \section{Empirical Aspect of Certified Graph Unlearning}

 \textbf{Logistic and least-squares regression on graphs. }For binary logistic regression, the loss equals $\ell(\mathbf{e}_i^T\mathbf{Z}\mathbf{w}, \mathbf{e}_i^T\mathbf{Y}_{T_r}) = -\log(\sigma(\mathbf{e}_i^T\mathbf{Y}_{T_r}\mathbf{e}_i^T\mathbf{Z}\mathbf{w})),$ where $\sigma(x) = 1/(1+\exp(-x))$ denotes the sigmoid function.
 As shown in~\cite{guo2020certified}, the assumptions (1)-(3) in~\ref{asp:guo} are satisfied with $c=1$ and $\gamma_2 = 1/4$.
 We only need to show that (4) and (5) of~\ref{asp:guo} hold as well.
 By standard analysis, we show that our loss satisfies (4) and (5) in~\ref{asp:guo} with $\gamma_1=1/4$ and $c_1=1$.
-For multi-class logistic regression, one can adapt the ``one-versus-all other-classes'' strategy which lead to the same result.
+For multi-class logistic regression, one can adapt the ``one-versus-all other-classes'' strategy which leads to the same result.
 For least-square regression, since the hessian is independent of $\mathbf{w}$ our approach offers $(0, 0)$-certified graph unlearning even without loss perturbations.
 See Appendix~\ref{apx:diss} for the complete discussion and derivation.

 \textbf{Sequential unlearning. }In practice, multiple users may request unlearning.
 Hence, it is desirable to have a model that supports sequential unlearning of all types of data points.
 One can leverage the same proof as in~\cite{guo2020certified} (induction coupled with the triangle inequality) to show that the resulting gradient residual norm bound equals $T\epsilon^\prime$ at the $T^{th}$ unlearning request, where $\epsilon^\prime$ is the bound for a single instance of certified graph unlearning.
+We relegate the complete proof in Appendix~\ref{apx:seq_unlearnig} for completeness.